Frequently Asked Questions

 During their first week in Ireland, Leadership & Adventure Gap year program students will have the option of purchasing an Irish mobile phone.
 We will also provide our own mobile and landline for any emergency calls.

-All of our programs are operated on the basis of a 1:12 leader to group ratio.
-All activities are operated at a 1:8 instructor to group ratio regardless of what program or tour is taking part.
+All of our programs are operated on the basis of a 1:8 leader to group ratio.
+All outdoor adventure activities are operated at a 1:8 instructor to group ratio regardless of what program or tour is taking part.

 Recruiting and training leaders is a key priority at Irish Gap Year.
 A good leader can make a good trip amazing.
 All our group leaders are experienced, responsible and friendly people with a variety of skills and lots of experience in outdoor education.